bachino90/recipes/README.md

 }
 ```
 As we can see, Section contains all the rows in one of its properties and the others properties and methods are use to configure the header of the section.
 To complete this section we need the Row, and that object needs to know how to configure it self.
+ _why can't Row be a protocol as well instead of a runtime-breaker "abstract" class?_
 ```javascript
 class Row {